How To Ride Bon Echo Loop…

-As one of the 33 Snow Tours promoted by the Ontario Federation of Snowmobile Clubs (OFSC) for a snowmobile vacation this winter, the Bon Echo Loop has rapidly become one of the most popular, self-guided Southern Ontario snowmobile tours.
-With typically good snow conditions, this loop offers an exciting mix of well-established trails that wind through the majestic forests, rugged terrain and picturesque highlands of east Central Ontario’s premier snowbelt, including its namesake Bon Echo Provincial Park.
-Located in OFSC District 2, the Bon Echo loop runs south and east of Bancroft to the Mazinaw area of the Ontario’s Highlands Tourism Region.
+They wind through the majestic forests, rugged terrain and picturesque highlands of east Central Ontario’s premier snowbelt.
+The Bon Echo loop also runs south and east of Bancroft to the Mazinaw area of the Ontario’s Highlands Tourism Region.
+Here, it travels through its namesake Bon Echo Provincial Park.
 For more about staging your snow machine out of Bancroft for an Ontario snowmobile tour, check out my area tour planner post.

-I rode this 232-kilometre snow tour clockwise out of Bancroft in one day, racking up a total of 257 kilometres (including a total of 25 kilometres back an forth between Bancroft and the official loop route) on an outstanding variety of trails from forest access and logging roads to rail lines and utility corridors.
+I rode this 232-kilometre snow tour clockwise out of Bancroft in one day.
+We racking up a total of 257 kilometres (including a total of 25 kilometres back an forth between Bancroft and the official loop route).
+We snowmobiled on an outstanding variety of trails from forest access and logging roads to rail lines and utility corridors.

 If you’re looking for accommodations handy to the Bon Echo Loop, check out the Bancroft Inn & Suites on the west side (TOP Trail B106E) or Mazinaw Lakeside Resort on the east side (TOP Trail E101).
-Trail accessible food available on the loop includes at The Granite (Bancroft), Cunningham’s Country Store (McArthur Mills) and Mazinaw Lakeside Resort, while gas is available at Bancroft, McArthur Mills and Cloyne.
+Trail accessible food available on the loop includes at The Granite (Bancroft), Cunningham’s Country Store (McArthur Mills) and Mazinaw Lakeside Resort.
+Bancroft, McArthur Mills and Cloyne have gas stations.
 Before leaving home, download the Bon Echo Service pdf file as a quick reference guide.

 Navigating the Bon Echo Loop

-The Bon Echo Loop is easily identifiable as highlighted on the District 2 trail guide.
+The Bon Echo Loop is easily identifiable as highlighted on the regional trail guide.
 You can also view it on the OFSC Interactive Trail Guide.
-On the snow, it is well signed and well groomed as a premier Snow Tour should be.
-You’ll spot easy to follow signs with the Bon Echo Loop logo at almost every trail intersection, plus trail numbers are prevalent all along the route.
+On the snow, it is well signed and well groomed as a premier Ontario snow tour should be.
+You’ll spot easy to follow signs with the Bon Echo Loop logo at almost every trail intersection.
+In addition, keep on eye out for the trail numbers that are prevalent all along the route.
 You can also download a Bon Echo Loop map to guide your ride.

 Like This Post?
 Follow Me on Facebook